 Create a scope of work/project plan

-Next up, you should outline the outcomes and objectives of your uniform policy project.
-This is a development of the SMART goals you set earlier, now taking a more practical view on exactly what will (and will not) be done.
+Next up, you should outline the outcomes and objectives of your new uniform policy project.
+This is a development of the SMART goals you set earlier, but taking a more practical view on exactly what will and will not be done.

-Of course, a uniform policy document should be top of the outcome list, but you may look to bring in new processes such as uniform reviews, a potential increase in budget and the implementation of new technologies.
+Top of the outcome list is a revised uniform policy document, but you may look to bring in new processes such as uniform reviews, a potential increase in budget and the implementation of new technologies.

-Project Planning Tip: create a shared Google Doc spreadsheet timeline and break down into weekly blocks.
-Give the management team access and assign names next to tasks, meetings and feedback where others are required.
-Update and share every Monday morning so that everyone is up to date on what has been done and can see that you are following through on the agreed plan.
+Project Planning Tip: create a shared spreadsheet timeline and break it down into weekly blocks.
+Give the management team access and assign names next to tasks, meetings and feedback where it's required.
+Update and share regularly so everyone is up to date on what has been done and can see that you are following through on the agreed plan.

-You've now outlined the issues and communicated the scope of the project and what you aim to achieve with your leadership team.
+You've now outlined the issues and communicated the scope of the project and what you aim to achieve with your leadership.
 Now is a great time to begin discussing uniforms with those that matter the most - your staff.

-Start by creating an open forum (maybe an informal chat at lunch, a quick email or suggestion box - whatever works for you) to get a feel for your team's current opinion on uniform.
-This shouldn't impact your SMART goals or intended outcomes, but may inform your approach or highlight particular aspects to pay closer attention to.
+Start by creating an open forum to get a feel for your team's current opinion on uniform.
+This may be an informal chat at lunch, a quick email or suggestion box - whatever works for you.
+It shouldn't impact your SMART goals or intended outcomes, but it may inform your approach or highlight particular aspects to pay closer attention to.

-Most of all, this shows your staff initially that they are involved in the process, they are being listened to and their opinions are valued.
-Take high-level notes and add this to your project plan on a separate tab, they'll be handy to reference when you begin the formal consultation process.
+This shows that staff are involved in the process, are being listened to and their opinions are valued.
+Take notes and add this to your project plan on a separate tab.
+They'll be handy to reference when you begin the formal consultation process.

 Decide how the policy will be enforced

 Either way, agreeing how uniform policy violations are addressed is a logical next step.
-The decisions made here should be written into the uniform policy and work in tandem with the issues you are trying to resolve.
+The decisions made here should be written into the uniform policy and work to address the issues you are trying to resolve.

-Now the fun really begins.
-By front-loading your preparation and discussions over the past few weeks, you're now well placed to start making some real policy decisions and announcing to the organisation that changes are going to be made and why.
+You're now well place to start making some real policy decisions by front-loading your preparations and discussions.
+It's time to announce to the organisation what changes are to be made and why.

-Now you know how to effectively begin the uniform policy process, read our blog on how to deploy a uniform policy in your business here
+Now you know how to effectively begin the uniform policy process, read our article on how to deploy a uniform policy in your business here